 The Castle of Montrottier

-In the Middle-Ages, the fortress used to guard the route from Geneva to Chambéry.
+In the Middle-Ages, the fortress used to guard the route of Geneva to Chambéry.

 The castle has a pentagonal shape arranged around the cylindrical keep tower with battlements.
 From the top of the 36m tower, the fine views extend over the surrounding hills of the Albanais region and the Alps: the Parmelan, Mount Veyrier (and behind it a small part of Mont-Blanc), the Dents de Lanfon and the Tournette mountain.